adenhertog/svelte-tailwind-firebase/README.md

 Currently the app is configured to use [Firestore Lite](https://firebase.google.com/docs/firestore/solutions/firestore-lite) to reduce the vendor bundle size.
 If you need snapshot listeners and other advanced firestore features then you may need to run the full fat version by replacing references of `firebase/firestore/lite` to `firebase/firestore`.

+### Service Workers

+A basic service worker spec is provided in `src/service-worker.ts`.
+When the app loads, the service worker should fetch all remaining assets and cache locally to avoid subsequent wait times and also allow the app to function offline.